PocketAppZ/Fixyfier2/README.md

 ---

-Thank you for choosing **Fixyfier**!
+Thank you for choosing **Fixyfier**.
 May it help resolve your Windows issues quickly and efficiently.